Table of contents

 This also lets the manager know that the employee is inspired by praise and recognition.
 The manager can then continue to acknowledge the good work that the employee is doing, and maybe even bring them into more meetings with senior leadership.

-3. Expressing feelings of stress
+3. Express feelings of stress

 “After some thought, I believe that taking on this extra project would hinder my overall performance.
-I’m already dedicating 20 hours per week to my client work and another 15 hours to sales enablement, which leaves very little time to help on partnerships.
+I’m already dedicating 20 hours per week to my client work and another 15 hours to sales enablement, which leaves little time to help on partnerships.
 My concern is that I wouldn’t have enough time to fully dedicate to this new area.
 Can we talk about how to adjust my workload?”

 Managers who receive this feedback might not realize how much their employee has taken on.
 There are likely ways for the manager to modify expectations or switch projects around to ensure that the employee can perform at their best.